secrethub/examples/application/yii2/README.md

 This Yii2 example checks if the environment variables `DEMO_USERNAME` and `DEMO_PASSWORD` have been set.
-If that's not the case, you'll receive an error text at http://localhost:8080.
+If that's not the case, you'll receive an error message at http://localhost:8080.

 ## Prerequisites
 1. [Docker](https://docs.docker.com/install/) installed and running